numfocus/gsoc/2017/ideas-list-matplotlib.md

 ### Abstract

-matplotlib currently has a very simple method to layout the components of a figure (axes, titles, tick labels).
+Matplotlib currently has a very simple method to layout the components of a figure (axes, titles, tick labels).
 This unfortunately makes it very common for text to run together or outside of the image.
 A proper constraint-based layout engine should be able to automatically